jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 * [Disaster-recovery planning for kdb+ tick systems](https://code.kx.com/v2/wp/disaster-recovery/)
 * [Query Routing: A kdb+ framework for a scalable, load balanced system](https://code.kx.com/v2/wp/query-routing/)

-To make it easy to follow through this paper and execute the functions/Indicators created there is a sample of End Of Day(EOD) data located in the git repository.
+To make it easy to follow through this paper and execute the functions/indicators created there is a sample of close data located in the git repository.
 This is a small binary flat file which can be loaded in.
-The EOD data is for bitcoin trading on Kraken and the table is called "bitcoinKraken".
-This table will used throughout the paper to show how you can apply the functions/indicators to an in-memory kdb+ table.
+The close data contains the daily high/low/open/close and volume of trades for bitcoin trading on Kraken and the table is called "bitcoinKraken".
+This table will be used throughout the paper to show how you can apply the functions/indicators to an in-memory kdb+ table.

 ```q
 /- To get started please start a q session